waynebhayes/SpArcFiRe/README.md

 # SpArcFiRe
 SPiral ARC FInder and REporter - find spiral arcs in galaxies.... or maybe hurricanes too?
 The "documentation" directory contains the original paper and some other (possibly irrelevant) info.
-The documentaton below is up-to-date as of March 2020.
+The documentation below is up-to-date as of March 2020.
 If you have any questions, please email whayes@uci.edu, or jeenglis@uci.edu

 ## Installation ##